Instituto Brasil-Estados Unidos

 Av Atlântica · interesting places nearby

 Copacabana Beach information

 The beach is lit at night and there are police in the area, but it’s still not wise to walk there after dark – stay near the liveliest beach kiosks when venturing out.
-Av NS de Copacabana is also sketchy – watch out on weekends, when the shops are closed and few locals are around.
+Av NS de Copacabana is also sketchy – watch out on weekends, when the shops are closed and there are few locals around.